heavymetalthings/FedOCCT/README.md

 As advised, we downloaded the CMake software (https://cmake.org/download/)

 # Road map
+- [] Create a setup Script for a devlopment VM
-[] Defining clear explicit goals
+- [] Defining clear explicit goals
-[] Comparing to already existing software to understand what we should build differently and how [] Defining tools that we are going to use and why
+- [] Comparing to already existing software to understand what we should build differently and how
+- [] Defining tools that we are going to use and why (graphical library, etc)
+- [] Maybe creating a podman/docker image for dev instead of the VM
-[] Start working
+- [] Start working
-[] If it goes well create a github project and wiki and maybe move the repo to a its own separate account
+- [] If it goes well create a github project and wiki and maybe move the repo to a its own separate account